Firmsconsulting

 Long term sources of finance

 Here we will focus only on the long term sources of finance because only long-term sources provide permanent financing.
-Long-term sources refer to long-term debt and equity on the balance sheet (the left side or the bottom half of the balance sheet).
+Long-term sources of finance (also called long-term sources of capital) refer to long-term debt and equity on the balance sheet.
 They include long-term debt, preferred stock and common stock equity, which in turn include issues of new common stock and retained earnings.

 Permanent financing generally refers to financing long-term fixed assets, such as machinery or factory.
 If the pay-off from the asset is over the long-term period (longer than 1 year), the long-term sources of finance should be used to ensure it is less risky to finance such assets.
 For example, if long-term debt (one of the long-term sources of finance) rather than short-term debt is used, business can be more certain money will be available to cover obligations as they come due.